eddyerburgh/blog/_posts/2016-10-30-run-a-node-script-with-windows-task-scheduler.md

 Windows task scheduler lets you run tasks automatically.
 You can set commands to run in response to events, like starting up windows or logging in as an admin.
 You can also schedule them to run at regular intervals.

-To set up a task to run in Task Scheduler, we first need to <a href="https://technet.microsoft.com/en-us/library/cc721931(v=ws.11).aspx" target="_blank">open start task scheduler</a>.
+To set up a task to run in Task Scheduler, we first need to <a rel="noopener" href="https://technet.microsoft.com/en-us/library/cc721931(v=ws.11).aspx" target="_blank">open start task scheduler</a>.
 For Windows 8+ search task scheduler in the start menu search bar and open it from the results.

 When Task Scheduler's open we're ready to add our task.